Crews rescue 21 people on stuck tram cars in New Mexico

 New Mexico search and rescue crews used ropes and helicopters Saturday to rescue 21 people who were stranded overnight in two tram cars after an iced-over cable caused the cars to get stuck high up in the Sandia Mountains overlooking Albuquerque.

-The other employee had been heading up the mountain to provide overnight security when the tram system shut down Friday night due to icing, Arguellas said.
+The other employee had been heading up the mountain to provide overnight security when the tram system shut down Friday night due to icing, Arguelles said.

-There were no reported injuries among those stranded, Arguellas said.
+There were no reported injuries among those stranded, Arguelles said.
 “More just pretty frustrated.”

 The 20 people were then ferried by helicopter several at a time to the base of the mountains, he said.

-Note: This story was updated to correct the spelling of the Bernalillo County Fire Department spokesperson Lt.
-Robert Arguelles’ name.